ospc-org/ospc.org/README.md

 source activate aei_dropq && source webapp_env.sh
 cd deploy/taxbrain_server

-# ignore the following block if you have not been given access to the taxpuf package
+# ignore the following block if you do not have access to the taxpuf package
 conda config --add channels 'https://conda.anaconda.org/t/YOUR_TOKEN_HERE/opensourcepolicycenter' conda install taxpuf write-latest-taxpuf